ThierryYeffou/Angular-Mini-Projet-Router/README.md

 # Angular-Mini-Projet-Router
-user Router and component in angular
+use Router and component in angular